madhikarma/autolayout-helper-swift/README.md

 ### A Solution

-We can make adding NSLayoutConstraint relations into some common reusable methods that you call on any UIView you're trying to relate (via an Extension) and ensure we keep the code as DRY as possible.
+We can make adding NSLayoutConstraint relations into some common reusable methods that you call on any UIView you're trying to relate (via an Extension).
+This extension means you can relate a view you have create to another in a way that looks like its part of its setup and helps ensure we keep the NSLayoutConstraint creation code as DRY as possible.

 ### Setup
 - Add the UIView+LayoutConstraints.swift file to your project.
 That's it!